mvolkmann/blog/src/ocaml.md

 They can contain letters, digits, and the underscore character.
 They can also end with a single quote to create pairs of names like `x` and `x'` (for x prime).
-Technically an indentfier can contain any number of single quotes and they can appear anywhere except at the beginning, but doing this is odd!
+Technically an indentifier can contain any number of single quotes and they can appear anywhere except at the beginning, but doing this is odd!

-A `let` expression binds an identifier to the value of an expression whose scope is the expression that follows the `in` keyword.
+A `let` **expression** binds an identifier to the value of an expression whose scope is the expression that follows the `in` keyword.
 The value of a `let` expression is the value of its expression with all occurrences of the identifier replaced with its value.